rsca7213/express-ts-test/README.md

   `npx prisma migrate dev`

-- Seed the database with some initial data (Don't run this command on a production database, as it will create administrative users with default passwords)
+- Seed the database with some initial data (⚠️ Don't run this command on a production database, as it will create administrative users with default passwords)

   `npx prisma db seed`